Kenyan separatists fail in court bid to block elections on coast

-MOMBASA, Kenya (Reuters) - A Kenyan court on Thursday dismissed a petition filed by separatists to suspend national elections in the country’s coastal region and instead hold a referendum on independence.
+MOMBASA, Kenya, Dec 20 (Reuters) - A Kenyan court on Thursday dismissed a petition filed by separatists to suspend national elections in the country’s coastal region and instead hold a referendum on independence.

 Hundreds of supporters of the Mombasa Republican Council (MRC) left the High Court building in Kenya’s biggest port in disappointment after the ruling, escorted by riot police.